 Generally, I found the authors to be too focused on comparing the results with those from Mafia, and while they are clear about the potential of site-specific behaviours, the text almost reads as critical of other publications and results elsewhere.
 I would suggest the authors tone down those sections as it is out of the scope of this paper to talk about other sites critically and it is not the authors role to do it in this paper either.
 Rather just use them simply to contextualise this study (which they already do) and remove criticisms.

+Accepted.
 No criticism was intended.
 In fact, the present manuscript shares several authors with the Mafia paper.
 We feel the comparison is important because of the similar methodologies yielding very different results at the two sites.
 This is meant to demonstrate the differences in ecologies between Mafia and Shib Habil, not to reflect poorly on previous work.

 Still we have made several edits to soften the language in the discussion (particularly where we discuss the previous acoustic work from Mafia and Ningaloo) and also to clarify that we are paraphrasing the conclusions of the original papers rather than criticizing them.